Redundancy of the cosmological evolution equations and its relationship with the initial conditions: The various cases in an ever expanding or ever contracting universe

 \subsection{Choosing the Friedmann equation and the continuity equation}

 When we choose the Friedmann equation and the continuity equation, we see that both of them are first order differential equations.
 They require two independent initial conditions: $a(t_i)$ and $\rho(t_i)$.
 We have not chosen the pressure equation and the acceleration equation in our scheme.
-To obtain the value of $\ddot{a}$ we first take a time derivative of both the sides of the Friedmann equation and get
+Are those equations consistent with the dynamics produced from the two chosen equations?
+To answer that we proceed as follows.